Left Continue shopping

 Currency

-Bromhexine: a trusted remedy for cough
+Bromhexine: a trusted product for throat irritation

 Cough remedies

-Different cough types require different treatment approaches:
+Different throat irritation types require different support approaches:

 How Bromhexine affects sputum and the respiratory tract

 Bromhexine is a mucolytic.
-It does not act on the cough itself, but on its cause: it helps liquefy viscous sputum and makes it easier to clear.
+It does not act on the throat irritation itself, but on its cause: it helps liquefy viscous sputum and makes it easier to clear.
 Its mechanism is based on stimulation of secretion and enzymatic breakdown of acidic mucopolysaccharides — the substances that make mucus thick and sticky.

 It is important to understand that Bromhexine does not work instantly.
-The first effect occurs after 1.5–2 hours, but stable clinical results develop with regular administration over several days.
+The first effect occurs after 1.5–2 hours, but stable results develop with regular administration over several days.

-When Bromhexine is used in clinical practice
+When Bromhexine is used in wellness practice

 Bromhexine

-Specifics of taking Bromhexine for colds
+Specifics of taking Bromhexine for seasonal discomfort

-Depending on the dosage form, dosing varies:
+Depending on the use form, usage varies:

 • The course usually lasts 4–7 days and may be extended if necessary.